 We assume that you have not installed any software relevant for the content of this book.
 This is why the Scout installation chapter starts with the installation of the Java Development Kit (JDK).
 Consequently, you will have to skip some of the sections depending on your existing setup.

 In the text below, installation routines are described separately for Windows, Mac, and Linux.
-As Scout applications have been built primarily on the Windows platform in the past, Scout also has the highest maturity level on this platform.

 B.2.
 Download and Install a JDK